Miou, a simple scheduler for OCaml 5

 let client, _ = Miou_unix.Ownership.accept socket in

-ignore (Miou.call_cc
+ignore (Miou.async

 ~give:[ Miou_unix.Ownership.resource client ]